malikKartik/Custom-workflow-React-SaSS-Typescript-suppot/README.md

 `git clone https://github.com/malikKartik/Custom-workflow-React-SaSS-Typescript-suppot.git`

-Then to install all the dependencies use
+Then to install all the dependencies use<br>
 `yarn`<br>
 OR<br>
 `npm install`